High-Order Nystr\"om/Convolution-Quadrature Solution of Time-Domain Scattering from Closed and Open Lipschitz Boundaries with Dirichlet and Neumann Boundary Conditions: Introduction

 we seek for a solution $u(x,t)$ of the wave equation in the form of a Time Domain Single-Layer (TDSL) potential:

-in terms of the unknown density function $\varphi$ defined on $\Gamma\times(0,\infty)$.
+in terms of the unknown density function $\varphi$ defined on $\Gamma\times(0,\infty)$ where the kernel $k(x,t)$ is either the two dimensional or three dimensional fundamental solution of the wave equation.
 Imposing the Dirichlet boundary conditions leads to the following Time \cturc{Domain} Boundary Integral Equation (TDBIE)

-We assume in what follows that the wave speed is $c=1$ and we solve the TDBIE~\eqref{eq:TDBIE} using the Convolution Quadrature (CQ) methodology which we describe in what follows.
-Our presentation is concerned exclusively with the algorithmic aspects of CQ and is based on~\cite{banjai2009rapid,betcke2017overresolving,sayas2013retarded}.}
+We assume in what follows that the wave speed is $c=1$ and we solve the TDBIE~\eqref{eq:TDBIE} using the Convolution Quadrature (CQ) methodology which we briefly review in the remainder of this Section. concerned exclusively with the algorithmic aspects of CQ and is based on~\cite{banjai2009rapid,betcke2017overresolving,sayas2013retarded}.} Also, it

-\subsection{Convolution Quadratures for TDBIE}
+\subsubsection{Convolution Quadratures for TDBIE}

-\cturc{CQ are hybrid time stepping methods that combine Laplace transforms and A-stable ODE solvers to produce approximations of convolution integrals}
+CQ are hybrid time stepping methods that combine Laplace transforms and A-stable ODE solvers to produce approximations of convolution integrals